Program Application FAQs

 How are the mentors selected?

 Each participant will be paired with an in-state and out-of-state mentor, aligned with that participant’s project.
-The potential mentor list is currently growing, and final pairings will be made next spring, before the start of the Mentorship.
+The potential mentor list is currently growing, and final pairings are made before the start of the Mentorship.

 What is the timeline for the Mentorship portion of the program?

-The Mentorship portion of the Above the Line program will accept applications from Education Forum graduates in the Spring of 2024, with mentorships running from June-November 2024.
+The next Mentorship portion of the Above the Line program will accept applications from Education Forum graduates in the Summer of 2026, with mentorships running from November 2026 – April 2027.

 QUESTIONS FOR FWD TEAM